 Resource consents allow people or organisations to do something that may have an effect on our environment.
 They help ensure that any effect on the environment is managed sustainably.
 Under the Resource Management Act 1991 you must apply for a resource consent if you wish to do something that is not permitted by district or regional plans.

-Click on the links below for more information on the different stages of the resource consent process or check out the Ministry for the Environments guidelines here.
+Click on the image or links below for more information on the different stages of the resource consent process or check out the Ministry for the Environment guidelines here.

 Find out what activities need a resource consent, what it will cost to get one and what happens when one expires.